What is a Business Broker?

 You’ve looked into becoming a property manager or real estate agent, and perhaps you’ve even thought of becoming an auctioneer or a buyer’s agent.
 But have you ever thought of becoming a Business Broker?

-Negotiation skills are high on a business brokers skills list.
-As with any property, a business broker must get a buyer and a seller to mutually agree on a business deal.
+Negotiation skills are high on a broker’s skills list.
+As with any property, a broker must get a buyer and a seller to mutually agree on a business deal.
 This can be extremely challenging when dealing with two separate businesses with its own set of goals and objectives.

 Communication skills are just as vital.
 “Being assertive is sometimes necessary when dealing with tough parties, but always remain constructive and respectful,” says Dione Mauric, Advantage Business Sales and Valuations.

-Many business brokers also have an accountancy background, or at minimum an avid interest in numbers.
+Many business brokers in Australia also have an accountancy background, or at minimum an avid interest in numbers.
 Deciphering financial statements are an essential part of the job.

 “I would recommend having a good understanding of a profit and loss, knowing the numbers makes business broking significantly easier,” says Michelle Wright, Complete Business Brokers.

-Resilience and enthusiasm are not to go amiss as a business broker.
+Resilience and enthusiasm are not to go amiss as a broker.

 “The best business brokers are prepared for things not to go their way, and they take it in their stride,” says Dustin Slypen, LINK Business Brokers and 2020 REIQ Broker of the Year.